-Jess Lyon joined the group in September 2020 as a Research Assistant researching the responsible innovation of autonomous robots for the Robot Highways project.
+Jess joined the group in September 2020 as a Research Assistant researching the responsible innovation of autonomous robots for the Robot Highways project.
 She has a BSc in Biology from University of Sheffield and an MSc in Climate Change: Environment, Science and Policy from King’s College London.
 She is now working at the University of Sheffield as a Research Assistant for Dr Ruth Little, to assist Defra on the co-design and development of the Environmental Land Management scheme.
 Jess has maintained her links with the University of Reading and works alongside Dr David Christian Rose as well as Dr Ruth Little in a research team examining engagement with harder to reach stakeholders for the co-design and development of UK agricultural policy.
 Her research interests include a variety of environmental and conservation-based subjects, specifically those that focus on linking scientific theory and evidence to policy and management.

 Dr Rachel Smith

-Dr Rachel Smith is an experimental psychologist who has joined the group as a Research Assistant between January-March 2021 on a farmer behaviour change project for Defra.
+Rachel is an experimental psychologist who has joined the group as a Research Assistant between January-March 2021 on a farmer behaviour change project for Defra.
 She received a BSc (Hons) in Psychology from the University of Liverpool and was awarded with the British Psychological Society Undergraduate Student Research Assistantship Scheme.
 She then obtained her PhD on the implicit and explicit effects of unhealthy food marketing, with a public health perspective, from the University of Wollongong, Australia.
 She most recently undertook a Post-Doc position at the University of Reading to conduct quantitative consumer studies for EIT Food.
 Her academic interests include consumer behaviour, nutrition and new product development.
-She is now working on an EIT Food project in FNS at the University of Reading.
+She is now working on projects in FNS at the University of Reading.

 Dr Catherine Price